A FAMOUS POEM DIDN’T QUITE GET IT RIGHT

 HOW A 14-YEAR-OLD EARNED THE MEDAL OF HONOR

-There I was the day before Memorial Day, walking through Springfield National Cemetery in southwest Missouri, paying my respects the Civil War dead.
+There I was the day before Memorial Day, walking through Springfield National Cemetery in southwest Missouri, paying my respects to the Civil War dead.
 It’s one of the few national cemeteries where men from both sides rest.

 One marker caught my eye.
 Its inscription said, “Orion P. Howe, Medal of Honor.”